GymLeaderMatt/Badge-Boost-Glitch/README.md

+# Disclaimer:
+- All of my mods were designed with a PC, 1080p, and the voxel rendering mod in mind.
+If you are using something different, things might get wonky.
+- Keep in mind I made these mods just for fun.
+I probably won't be very active fixing bugs unless they affect my gameplay.
+- This probably doesn't matter with this mod but I'm pasting it on all of them.

 # Badge Boost Glitch in Gen1 Recomp
 - Recreating the badge boost glitch in the gen 1 recomp.
 A must have mechanic, in my opinion.